Materials-Data-Science-and-Informatics/Dislocation-Ontology-Suite/README.md

 ## Use cases
-You may visit [here](./use-cases) to see how DISOS annotate dislocation-related data.
+You may visit [here](./use-cases) to see how DISOS transform dislocation-related data into linked data.

 ## Contact
 You may contact the author of DISOS via a.ihsan@fz-juelich.de